 To do this, we can’t keep doing things the way we have always done them.

-If we want a different 2019, we will need a different December.
+If we want a different new year, we will need a different December.

 Of course bring on the joy, the hope, the love, the cookies, and everything we love about our Holiday traditions.

 But what if we said a big fat NO to allowing the next month to completely-

 wipe out our checking accounts

 clobber us with “not enough-ness”

 —and instead allow it to send us into the new year with POWER?